70 results found

 There is significant racial disparity in thoracic malignancies in terms of epidemiology and outcomes.
 We analyzed race reporting and racial diversity in the registration trials of drugs approved by the FDA for thoracic malignancies from 2006-2020.
 We found a significant under-representation of non-white participants in FDA drug registration trials in thoracic malignancies.
 Furthermore, though almost all trials report some race information, FDA guidelines are not universally followed.
 There is a disproportionate disease burden of lung cancer in under-represented race communities, and clinical trials should prioritize racial diversity and inclusion efforts.

 Lythgoe M, 2022, No new ‘mabs’ in medicine – New nomenclature for monoclonal antibodies, British Journal of Pharmacology, Vol: 179, Pages: 5338-5339, ISSN: 0007-1188

-Lythgoe M, Bower M, Krell J, 2022, From the European Medicines Agency to Project Orbis: New activities and challenges to facilitate UK Oncology Drug Approval following Brexit, The Lancet Oncology, ISSN: 1213-9432
+Lythgoe M, Krell J, Bower M, et al., 2022, From the European Medicines Agency to Project Orbis: new activities and challenges to facilitate UK Oncology Drug Approval following Brexit, The Lancet Oncology, ISSN: 1213-9432

 Lythgoe M, Mullish B, Frampton A, et al., 2022, 627 Oral administration of MRx0518 in treatment-naïve cancer patients is associated with compositional taxonomic and metabolomic changes indicative of anti-tumorigenic efficacy, SITC 37th Annual Meeting (SITC 2022) Abstracts, Publisher: BMJ Publishing Group Ltd